Last Updated on

 The moment we see a little baby wrapped up all cosy and cuddly, we are instantly overwhelmed and filled with affection.
 We cannot help but kiss and snuggle with the newborn baby.
 We all are familiar with the feeling and have been doing so since ages.
 Although we do it purely out of love, it has been found that we may be unintentionally harming the baby by doing so.
-It has been found that kissing a baby on the lips or closer to the mouth can result in the spread of certain conditions, some harmless, some definitely dangerous for a newborn.
-However, it’s not just kissing on or near the lips that could pose a problem.
-Kissing the baby on his hands or other parts of the body which will then come in contact with his mouth is also equally troublesome.
+It has been found that kissing a baby on the lips or closer to the mouth can result in the spread of certain conditions, some harmless and some definitely dangerous for a newborn.
+However, it’s not just kissing the baby on or near the lips that could pose a problem.
+Kissing the baby on his hands or other parts of the body, which will then come in contact with his mouth, is equally troublesome.

 Risks of Kissing a Newborn

 Affection is essential for the proper growth and development of the baby.
 Parents kissing their baby is normal, but at the same time, it is essential that the parent safeguards the baby from contracting hazardous infections.
 One of the key points you should consider is not letting anyone kiss your baby on or near the mouth, specifically during the initial three months of birth.
 The following are a few conditions that could be triggered in your baby when kissed by someone who is infected or wears/eats something that the baby is allergic to.